TristanCacqueray/fav-repos-index-architecture/README.md

 # tl;dr

 This project implements a simple service named Favorite Repository Index (FRI).
+The service let user registers by indexing their favorite repositories, then the service enable the user to perform full text search.
+When multiple users use the service, it can display the most popular repository amongs the registered users.

 The goal is to implement an incremental roadmap using architectural decision records ([ADR](https://adr.github.io)).